rbaihis/k8s_basics/LABELS.md

 ---

-## 1. Kubernetes Labels - Ambiguity Explained
+## 1. Kubernetes Labels-Selector - Ambiguity Explained
 In Kubernetes, labels are used extensively in various resources like controllers (e.g., `Deployment`, `ReplicaSet`), `Pods`, and more.
 They appear in fields such as `metadata: labels`, `spec: selector`, `spec: selector: matchLabels`, and `spec: template: metadata: labels`.
 Here’s how each label type functions:

 ### Label Types in Kubernetes